XII Ways to Get Into the Christmas Spirit If You’re Not Quite Feeling It Yet

 Know that it’s okay not to celebrate

 Everyone has different relationships with holidays.
 Perhaps some don’t share the same meaning or belief about the origin of a holiday.
 Others may not be at their best to enjoy the festive season.
 Also, many are battling grief, job insecurity, and financial issues caused by the COVID-19 pandemic.
-And, unfortunately, this season can be especially difficult for people who are struggling with mental health issues, which don’t take a holiday break.
+And unfortunately, this season can be especially difficult for people who are struggling with mental health issues that don’t take a holiday break.

 It’s okay to be sad or anxious during the holidays.
 After all, our lives — with their adversities and struggles, victories and healing — go on during holidays too, however magical these days seem.
 And the stigmatizing, “Cheer up, it’s Christmas!” may not work and may cause us more harm than good.

 - Simply relax when you’re not feeling the festive cheer

 - Unplug from social media for a while